Updated on: May 26, 2025

 NordPass makes sharing passwords really easy, too.
 All you have to do is enter the email addresses of the people you want to share your passwords with, choose how much access you want to give them, and click Share.
 It’s not as in-depth as 1Password’s password sharing (which lets you share entire password vaults), but it’s still really good.

 It also comes at a low price, with plans starting from $1.49 / month.
 There is a free version, but you can only be signed in on 1 device at a time, which is a bit of a hassle.
-Upgrading to NordPass Premium gets you simultaneous coverage on unlimited devices and unlimited password sharing, and upgrading to NordPass Family comes with the same features, but it adds licenses for up to 6 users.
+Upgrading to NordPass Premium gets you simultaneous coverage on unlimited devices and unlimited password sharing, and upgrading to NordPass Family comes with the same features, but it adds licenses for up to 6 users for $2.79 / month.

 Bottom Line:

 NordPass has a streamlined, intuitive interface, making it a good choice for users looking for a simple and easy-to-use password manager.
 It uses one of the strongest encryption methods on the market and has zero-knowledge protocols and decent MFA options.
-NordPass makes generating and saving new passwords and sharing logins with other users simple.
 You can try out NordPass with a 30-day money-back guarantee.

 Read the full NordPass review >